bkarpati/git_workshop/sequioa/crown.md

 ### Rounded leaves

-Leaves that follow an ellips with a = 1 and b = 2
+Leaves that follow an ellips with a = 1 and b = 2, as ellipses are round